mattermost/mattermost/README.md

 That said, any issues at all, please let us know on the Mattermost forum at: http://forum.mattermost.org

+Notes:
+- For Alpha, Docker is intentionally setup as a single container, since production deployment not yet recommended.

 Local Machine Setup (Docker)
 -----------------------------